koitorin/MizukiOS/README.md

 ## Shouts

-- [Zirconium](https://github.com/zirconium-dev/zirconium) - Big inspiration for MizukiOS, and the first bootc image to explore Niri!
+- [Zirconium](https://github.com/zirconium-dev/zirconium) - Big inspiration for MizukiOS, the first bootc image to explore Niri, and the base for this project!
 Huge credits for the girls!
 - [VedaOS](https://github.com/Lumaeris/vedaos) - Similar image to MizukiOS but with GNOME!
 Huge credits to the work Luma put here, and thanks for letting borrow some code!
 - [XeniaOS](https://github.com/XeniaMeraki/XeniaOS) - Another Niri bootc image and CachyOS Kernel like MizukiOS but from Arch bootc!
 Experimental but this is so cool!
 - [Piperita](https://github.com/tulilirockz/piperita) - A MizukiOS sister of some kind?
 It's Zirconium with CachyOS Kernel, nice!!